Laminated veneer lumber: Manufacturing

 LVL is commonly manufactured in North America by companies that also manufacture I-joists.
 LVL is manufactured to sizes compatible with the depth of I-joist framing members for use as beams and headers.
 Additionally, some manufacturers further cut LVL into sizes for use as chord-members on I-joists.
 In 2012, North American LVL manufacturers produced more than 1.2 million cubic metres (43.4 million cubic feet) of LVL in 18 different facilities, and in 2013 the production increased by more than 14%.
 It is not coincidental that LVL mills are often co-located with I-joist manufacturing facilities as many builders use a combination of I-joists and LVL in floor and roof assemblies.

 Use

 Because it is specifically sized to be compatible with I-joist floor framing, residential builders and building designers like the combination of I-joist and LVL floor and roof assemblies.
 LVL is considered to be a highly reliable building material that provides many of the same attributes associated with large sized timbers.
 LVL can also be used in combination with gluelam as an outer gluelam tension lam to increase the strength of the gluelam beam.
-However, due to the fact that the assembly adhesives limit the penetration of chemicals typically used to treat outdoor-rated lumber, LVL may not be suitable for outdoor load-bearing use.
+However, due to the fact that the assembly adhesives limit the penetration of chemicals typically used to treat outdoor-rated lumber, LVL may not be suitable for outdoor load-bearing use — rotten LVL joists were blamed for the Berkeley balcony collapse which killed 7 people.
 The breakdown of LVL end uses in North America is 33% new single family residential construction, 25% residential renovations and upkeep, 8% new non-residential construction and 34% manufacturing furniture and other products.